DynamicsNinja/generator-pcf/README.md

 ## Release notes

+### 1.4.0
+- Features
+  - You can now generate GitHub action for automatic release creation by calling **pcf:github-action** sub-generator
+- Other
+  - Changed solution folder structure to from `Solutions` to  `Solution/<CONTROL_NAME>` to be compatible with other tools

 ### 1.3.3
 - Features
   - You can now choose preview image for README from all images found in the project directory